vmware-tanzu/tanzu-dev-portal/content/practices/value-stream-map/index.md

 - To identify how we could deliver user and/or business value faster and/or more often by identifying delays, unnecessary features and hand-offs.
 - To understand the steps and people involved in a process so that we can improve collaboration and preclude potential blockers.
 when:
-- This activity can be done as early as the Kickoff if there are concerns about many teams creating one system or known problems in product development lifecycle.
+- This activity can be done as early as the Kickoff if there are concerns about many teams creating one system or known problems in product development life cycle.
 Otherwise, it can be done as part of technical Discovery, Framing, or any time the team finds itself bogged down with an inefficient process.
 what:
 - "Whiteboard or digital version like [Miro](https://miro.com/)"
 - Sticky notes